BuildBearLabs/docs/docs/Forking-Mainnet-Do-a-transaction-from-Vitalik’s-Account.md

 sidebar_position: 5
 ---

-# Fork 🍴the F*ing Mainnet!
-Do a transaction from Vitalik’s Account ;)
+# Forking Mainnet!
+Do a transaction from Vitalik’s Account

 > Creating a copy of something that already exists is known as
 >